shackbarth/xtuple/scripts/jsdoc_README.md

 This is the API documentation for the framework code on the client of the xTuple Web/Mobile platform.
+It does not include database or datasource code, nor does it include business-object-specific implementation classes.

 These objects are in one of three namespaces: